 WHAT IS A SCHEDULE OF CONDITION?

-A Schedule of Condition is sometimes prepared in a simple format, relying predominately on photographs and is known as a Photographic Schedule of Condition.
-This can be a cost effective way to produce s Schedule of Condition although they do have limitations in that they only rely on the visual image shown in each photograph.
+A Schedule of Condition survey is sometimes prepared in a simple format, relying predominately on photographs and is known as a Photographic Schedule of Condition.
+This can be a cost effective way to produce a Schedule of Condition although they do have limitations in that they only rely on the visual image shown in each photograph.
 Unless carefully worded to include the areas not shown in the photograph, liability may not be limited and the photograph would not document issues such as movement, dampness, leaks, crack width or the extent of specific defects.

 To fully record the condition of a building a text and photographic Schedule of Condition is recommended, also known as a Full Schedule of Condition.
 This would typically include a general description of a property, a detailed tabular schedule which would document the form of construction and condition of each building element, supported by a photographic record to give evidence.

 To fully record all aspects of the property we sometimes prepare a video of the premises or include certain video elements of certain defects, for example to illustrate loose fixings, a dripping pipe or loose cladding.
 Specialist information can also be included in a schedule to fully record a buildings condition, for example a CCTV Survey of the underground drains, an electrical test report of the electrical system, an engineer’s report on the lifts etc.

 HOW WOULD A ROOF BE INSPECTED?